How to Avoid Airline Scams That Can Take You For a Ride

 Sometimes, scammers do have legitimate tickets for sale — purchased with someone else’s stolen payment information.
 When the cardholder discovers the fraud, the airline will invalidate the tickets.

-A traveler from New York lost almost $6,000 purchasing tickets through a phony third-party website [*].
+A traveler from New York lost almost $6,000 purchasing tickets through a sham third-party website [*].
 The victim’s flights were canceled, and the airline explained that the flights were bought with someone else’s frequent flyer miles.

 • Fraudsters use stolen financial information to buy airline tickets.
-They then put the tickets up for sale at a major discount through a phony travel agency, Facebook marketplace, or airline website.
+They then put the tickets up for sale at a major discount through a phony travel agency, Facebook Marketplace, or airline website.

 • These scams usually include requests for payment in cash, bank transfers, cryptocurrency, or even gift cards — all of which are difficult or impossible to reverse.